bellaichef/nvim_optimisations/README.md

 Description :
 These optimizations, will ad features like autocompletion for BASH, PHP, JS and LUA files (more can be added), tree explorations, filesearch, occurence search over mutiple files etc.
+In the original configuration phpactor is used for PHP completion.
+I disabled it and enable intelephense instead which I feels more efficient.
+(May be because I don't know enough the product)

+I also keep.

 Client terminal requirement :
   - use of nerdfonts (optional but prettier : https://www.nerdfonts.com/font-downloads)